m7kvqbe1/kate/content/_index.md

 ---
 title: Enhancing user experience through strategic content design
-description: I'm a content strategist and content designer working with SaaS and technology businesses to design and deliver user-centred content that meets the needs, goals and preferences of the end user.
+description: I'm a content strategist and content designer working with SaaS and technology businesses to break down silos and create exceptional experiences.
 ---

-I'm a content strategist and content designer working with SaaS and technology businesses to design and deliver user-centred content that meets the needs, goals and preferences of the end user.
+I'm a content strategist and content designer working with SaaS and technology businesses to break down silos and create exceptional experiences.

-With a background in content marketing and communications, I've been lucky enough to work with some of the world's leading technology brands since 2008.
+With a background in content marketing and communications, I combine research, writing and problem-solving to deliver user-centred content that meets the needs, goals and preferences of real people, not just users.

-My core content skills are: discovery and research, content auditing, content strategy, content governance and operations, content design...
+My core skills include: user research methodologies, journey mapping, content auditing, content strategy, UX writing and information architecture

-...oh, and I love a journey mapping workshop.